DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # How to use ✨
+1. Download the [Project](https://github.com/DavidRoseLincs/SC-EAC-Screenshot-SplashScreen/archive/refs/heads/master.zip) into a zip folder.

-1. Download and install [Python](https://www.python.org/downloads) if you haven't already.
+2. Download and install [Python](https://www.python.org/downloads) if you haven't already.

    ![](https://i.alexflipnote.dev/2Ucs5Hf.png)
-2. Open CMD/Terminal inside this folder.
+3. Open CMD/Terminal inside this folder.
    - On Windows, open a `command prompt` as administrator.
 Type `cd` with a space and drag the desired folder into it.
 Press enter.

  ![](https://i.alexflipnote.dev/7PvV4Eo.png)

-3. Install `requirements.txt` with the command `pip install -r requirements.txt`
+4. Install `requirements.txt` with the command `pip install -r requirements.txt`
    - If you are on Windows, you might need to run command prompt as Administrator)
    - If you do already have it installed, you might have forgotten to put it in PATH Reinstall it and make sure to check the box that says "Add Python to PATH" And Or PIP